Kelly Clarkson

 Clarkson ventured into Christmas music with Wrapped in Red (2013), which became the best-selling holiday album of the year and featured "Underneath the Tree", American Society of Composers, Authors and Publishers (ASCAP)'s most popular Christmas song released in the 21st century.
 Following the release of the number-one album Piece by Piece (2015), she signed with Atlantic Records and recorded three further albums titled Meaning of Life (2017), When Christmas Comes Around...
 (2021), and Chemistry (2023), with the latter serving as her final release on a major label.
-Clarkson returned to television as a coach on The Voice for nine seasons between 2018 and 2023.
+Clarkson returned to television as a coach on The Voice for ten seasons between 2018 and 2026.
 She remains the female coach with the most winning contestants (four) in the show's history.
-Since 2019, she has hosted her own talk show, The Kelly Clarkson Show.
+From 2019 to 2026, she hosted her own talk show, The Kelly Clarkson Show.

-With over 82 million records worldwide, Clarkson is one of the world's best-selling music artists.
+With over 82 million records sold worldwide, Clarkson is one of the world's best-selling music artists.
 She has received various accolades, including three Grammy Awards, three MTV Video Music Awards, four American Music Awards, eight Daytime Emmy Awards, and a star on the Hollywood Walk of Fame.
 Billboard ranked her as the Top Female Artist of 2005 and the 11th most successful female artist of the 21st century.
 Clarkson's first seven studio albums generated a total of 12 top-ten hits on the US Billboard Hot 100 chart between 2002 and 2024, as well as 10 top-ten singles in the UK, Canada, and Australia.
 Having a crossover appeal on various radio formats, she became the first act in history to top each of Billboards pop, adult contemporary, country, and dance airplay charts.
 VH1 ranked her nineteenth on their list of the 100 Greatest Women in Music.